MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Education/Remove-MgBetaEducationClassAssignmentResource.md

 After an assignment has been published to students, teachers can't remove resources that are marked as 'distributeToStudents'.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Remove-MgEducationClassAssignmentResource](/powershell/module/Microsoft.Graph.Education/Remove-MgEducationClassAssignmentResource?view=graph-powershell-1.0)

 ## SYNTAX

 ### Delete (Default)